-Spring and summer fashions come and go.
-So much so that keeping some of your more fashionable clothes from season to season makes good fashion sense, especially where your budget for clothes is concerned.
-We’ve seen trends over the last few years from the 1950’s through the 1980’s resurface again.
-We can hear women of the baby boomer generation lamenting the fact that they should have kept their capris’ and pencil thin ankle pants from the 60’s and their aviator sunglasses from the 80’s.
+Fashions come and go so much it makes sense to keep some of your wardrobe staples that are timeless.
+Especially where your budget for clothes is concerned.
+We’ve seen vintage trends over the last few years reemerge from the 1950’s through the 1980’s.
+Gen X and baby boomers lamented items they purged that they once again purchased. capris’ and pencil thin ankle pants from the 60’s and their aviator sunglasses from the 80’s.
 Summer shorts go from a long length, to a short length to super short.
 Hem lines fall and rise and fall again so much that your tailor is now in your cell phone.
 One summer fashion compels you show your midriff with a short crop top and the next summer hide your tummy with long flowing, organza shirts paired over a camie with or without lace.
 Fashionable summer shoes go from flats to heels then to ballet flats!

 One accessory trend that has seemingly stayed the test of time is the head scarf.